darkrenaissance/darkfi/doc/src/architecture/overview.md

 **zkVM:** DarkFi's zkVM executes the binaries produced by zkas.
 The zkVM aims to be a general-purpose zkSNARK virtual machine that empowers developers to quickly prototype and debug zk contracts.
-It uses a trustless zero-knowledge proof system called Halo2 with no trusted setup.
+It uses a trustless zero-knowledge proof system called Halo 2 with no trusted setup.